Know the signs & symptoms

 WHAT IS DRY EYES

-Dry Eye is a condition where the surface of the eye becomes inflamed and sore due to a poor relationship between the tear film and the eyelids.
+Dry Eye Syndrome is a condition where the surface of the eye becomes inflamed and sore due to a poor relationship between the tear film and the eyelids.
 This might be because your eyes are not producing enough tears, or that the chemistry of the tear film is out of balance.
 The most common cause is chronic inflammation of the eyelids.

 SIGNS & SYMPTOMS